SC-ECE/WEB-PROJECT/Lobe-Tour-Clone/README.md

 ## Acknowledgements
-Original design belongs to <a href = "https://www.lobe.ai/tour">Lobe.ai Tour page</a> and this is a clone of the above page .
+Original design belongs to <a href = "https://www.lobe.ai/tour">Lobe.ai Tour page</a> and this is a clone of the above page.